-And I’m not saying that this is all not weighing on me…it definitely is…but I recently starting thinking about what good has come from this situation.
-You can’t change the situation, but you can control how you react to the crisis.
+And I’m not saying that this is all not weighing on me…it definitely is…but I recently started thinking about what good has come from this situation.
+You can’t change the situation, but you can control how you react to the crisis and CAN emerge stronger.

 To make yourself stronger and better to face this crisis or difficult times, here’s what I suggest you do:

 1. Develop a Morning Routine

 I use my morning routine as a time to invest in myself every day…not just to have a list of things to tick off.
 I work on my mindset during the first hour I’m awake so I can set the tone for my whole day.
 It’s much easier to be productive (and positive) when I’ve started my day off by investing in myself for the here-and-now and the future.

 2. Journal How The Crisis Makes You Feel